Best Index Trading Platforms Compared & Reviewed

 Overall

-City Index is a good broker for beginners as they have a simple trading platform with 40 major indices to trade as CFDs and spread bets.
-They also provide a lot of educational material, and have trading signal on indices which show potentially good times to buy and sell through two signal providers.
+City Index is an excellent broker for beginners as they have a simple trading platform with 40 major indices to trade as CFDs and spread bets.
+They also provide plenty of educational material, and have trading signals on indices which show potentially good times to buy and sell through two signal providers.

-This matrix of index brokers shows which indices trading platform offer features that can benefit new traders.
+This table of index brokers shows which indices trading platform offer features that can benefit new traders.

 Beginner Features:City IndexInteractive BrokersCMC MarketsPepperstoneSpreadex Trading ReviewSaxo Markets ReviewIGXTBetoro